 Wellington: 9:00 am - 12:00 pm

 Christchurch: 9:30 am - 12:30 pm

 Dunedin: Refer to the timetable for information

-Refer to the timetable for the full day date and times in Dunedin.
+Dunedin: Refer to the timetable information for the full day details

 - Text to be confirmed.
 Please contact the Department.